todiane/poster-palace/README.md

 The design of this store was developed with minimalism in mind.
 Colours and fonts were kept to a minimum.
 The main structure/look of the store was taken from the Code Institute Boutique Ado project.

+The store was developed using a mobile-first approach with strong emphasis on accessibility for all including strong readable font, spaced out display and minimal use of dark fonts on dark colours etc.

+The typical list > detail view pattern is used so that users can find a product and easily add it to their basket.

 The font used is a Google Font called Mulish and the main colour of the store is #45526e which is a very dark desaturated blue.
 The background colour is a very light grey to allow for the card information to be more prominent #fcfcfc

 <img src="readme/images/rm-pp-colour-fonts.png" width="80%"><br><br>